msvrtan/materials/talks/learn-by-teaching/post.md

 #### Boundaries

-And this is rather important: try to create some boundaries.
-Unfortunately we didnt start like that and we would ourselves sometimes spending 4-5 hours, which was neither good for me or him: after 8 hours of work, I was really eager to share so much and for him, after 8 hours of work it would become too much to absorb.
+Try to create some boundaries,this is rather important.
+We started without any, sometimes spending 4-5 hours, which was neither good for me or him: after 8 hours of work, I was really eager to share so much but too tired and for him, after 8 hours of work it would by the end be too hard or too much to absorb.

 #### Pacing